Academy Award for Best Original Screenplay: Superlatives

-Preston Sturges was nominated for two different films in the same year (1944): Hail the Conquering Hero and The Miracle of Morgan's Creek.
+Frank Butler was nominated for two different films in the same year, both with a co-writer (1942): Road to Morocco, with Don Hartman, and Wake Island, with W.R.
+Burnett.
+Preston Sturges was nominated solo for two different films in the same year (1944): Hail the Conquering Hero and The Miracle of Morgan's Creek.
 Oliver Stone achieved the same distinction in 1986, for Platoon and Salvador.
 Maurice Richlin and Stanley Shapiro were nominated in 1959 for both Operation Petticoat and Pillow Talk and won for the latter.

 Jordan Peele became the first and only African-American to win in this category for 2017's Get Out.

 Bong Joon-ho and Han Jin-won became the first Asian writers to win either Screenplay award, for 2019's Parasite.
+This was also the most recent of 10 occasions when Oscars in this category have been awarded to writers for both screenplay AND story on one film (sometimes they have been completely different, and sometimes the credited screenplay author also contributed to the story alongside at least one other credited scribe).

 Winners and nominees

-Winners are listed first in colored row, followed by the other nominees.
+Winners are listed first in the colored row and denoted by double dagger (‡), followed by the other nominees.